 The Automation Design Suite, Yokogawa's new engineering environment, retains the entire engineering history of your plant from design phase, through commissioning and live operation; which ensures up-to-date plant knowledge with every expansion, or hardware and software change throughout your lifecycle.

-The Automation Design Suite adopts a Modular approach to automation design and execution, where process loops, alarm design philosophy, graphics and more are deployed as design patterns: downloaded, shared and re-used as standards across the enterprise, saving time and resources.
+The Automation Design Suite adopts a Modular approach to automation design and execution, where process loops (regulatory/complex Loops and sequence control), alarm design philosophy, graphics and more are deployed as design patterns.
+Also multiple application modules can be handled as one module (Group Module).
+These functions enable easily downloaded, efficiently shared and re-used as standards across the enterprise, saving time and resources.

 The Automation Design Suite is more than the ‘As built’ specification of your plant… It provides dynamic management of design, investment and project effectiveness by auditing and versioning engineering changes, and facilitating effective engineering through ModPacks (Modification Packages).

 This serves to maintain project schedules by reducing the delays and the engineering impact of late design changes or scope changes.
 The Automation Design Suite also auto-documents and checks inconsistencies in project activity and software resources, removing the pain from project management, and significantly reducing project risk.